-If you want to optimize your diet to build the most muscle mass possible, you should be consuming as many carbs as you can.
+If you want a more balanced diet to build the most muscle mass possible, you should be consuming as many carbs as you can.

 Hit your recommended fat and protein intakes, then consume the rest of your calorie surplus in carbs.